euvl/vue-js-modal/docs/Usage.md

 }
 ```

 ## Dialogs

-Dialog is a simplified version of the modal which has most parameters set by default and is useful for quick prototyping, showing alerts etc.
+Dialog is a simplified version of the modal which has most parameters set by default and is useful for quick prototyping, alerts, etc.

-To start using dialogs you must set dialog: true in plugin configuration:
+To start using dialogs you must set `dialog: true` in plugin configuration:

 ```js
 Vue.use(VModal, { dialog: true })